LockTech/cerberus/README.md

 }
 ```

-> [Recall from Keto](https://www.ory.sh/keto/docs/next/concepts/relation-tuples) that relation-tuples, "can be translated into the english sentence 'Subject has relation on object'".
+> [Recall from Keto](https://www.ory.sh/keto/docs/next/concepts/relation-tuples) that relation-tuples, "...can be translated into the english sentence 'Subject has relation on object'".

 This is the workflow which powers [checking an account has been assigned an expected permission](#checking-permissions).